 - The submitted program must be properly formatted according the the PCS Style Sheet and Concert and Recital Assistance Manager (CRAM) Guide.

-- Applicants must provide their own accompanist and page turner if needed.
-If a candidate is in need of an accompanist, PCS could suggest, not recommend, a list of pianists.
+- Applicants must provide their own pianist and page turner if needed.
+If a candidate is in need of a pianist, PCS could suggest, not recommend, a list of pianists.

 - There is no age restriction for accompanists.

 - Applicants will be notified of any issues that may cause a submitted program to be rejected, and, time allowing, will be given the opportunity to submit a revised program.